 On July 7, 2016, I was cruising Facebook when I came across a most fascinating and brilliant person and writer, Luna Flesher Lindsey.
 Her comments on Facebook grabbed me.
-I could relate to them in many ways, in that I, too, was ostricized (while among the LDS) albeit for being a Mormon fundamentalist.
+I could relate to them in many ways, in that I, too, was ostracized (while among the LDS) albeit for being a Mormon fundamentalist.

 But Luna was ostracized for being a high-functioning autistic person, a genius, for being different, and for perhaps having shown bisexual leanings — among other things.
 In the following essay, she exhibits a beautiful way with words as she expresses so well what ostracization feels like.

 But first some of my own words, by way of introduction: Luna Lindsey grew up a mainstream LDS Mormon.
 Then later left the church.
 Her most interesting Twitter/Facebook comments to her friends online (that I am posting here in this blog) are relating some of her painful experiences she had growing up in that environment.

 Her comments will begin in mid-stream because I failed to copy from her Facebook comments her beginning words.
 But what I did copy and paste is well worth having captured.
 It speaks to me in many ways.
 And I couldn’t have expressed better her sentiments if I tried.
 I don’t have to.
 I have Lindsey’s beautifully written words.

 It would be sad to see these comments lost to Facebook, as most of our comments soon are.
 But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer and public speaker, among much else.
 I bought her book online called, “Recovering Agency: Lifting the Veil of Mormon Mind Control.”